MartycFly321/couple-watch/README.md

 ## What is CoupleWatch?

-CoupleWatch is a native iOS app that gives couples a private, visual way to stay emotionally connected.
+CoupleWatch is a native iOS widget-first app that gives couples a private, visual way to stay emotionally connected.
 At its core is a 24-hour dual-ring clock — the outer ring represents your partner, the inner ring represents you.
 Moments appear as emoji markers at the time they happened, and moods shift the colors of the rings in real time.

 No social feeds.
 No accounts.
 No servers.
 Just you, your partner, and a shared clock synced through iCloud.